 There are times when we hit a crisis or, indeed, one crisis after another.
-At these times when we might need help, but therapy is not such a good idea.
+At these times when we might need help, therapy might not such a good idea.

 Therapy, to be effective, requires some stability and a few moments within which we can reflect.
 It needs us to do small safe experiments and have time to collect the results.

-When I am in crisis, I am not very well equipped to do many of these things.
+When I am in crisis, I am not very well equipped to do some of these things.
 There are urgent things to do and safety may well feel a long way away.

 This is perverse, is it not?
 At a time when I may most need help, the service of well trained therapists, able to listen and guide, seems not suitable!